 For example, if a student has a strong performance on the first math module, they might have the opportunity to score within the 440-800 range on that section as a whole, whereas if they don’t answer enough questions correctly on the first module, it might not be possible to make up enough ground on the second to break 600.

-Why is the SAT changing?
+Why did the SAT change?

 Is the test still fair?